agenixframework/agenix-playwright-grid/docs/results_store_backends.md

 These are consumed by the Hub HTTP endpoints and the Dashboard’s live/summary views.

 ## Backend choices
+These choices apply only to the results store (dashboard/API persistence); they do not remove or change the requirement for core Redis used by the hub and workers.
 - InMemory (default)
   - Volatile, process‑local memory; data is lost on Hub restart or when scaling out.
   - Great for development and local testing.